Our union contractors and Local 825 Operating Engineers are proud of a record of quality and safety that has come to define their work.

 Federally funded projects require PLAs, as mandated by the federal government.
 PLAs ensure that projects are completed on time and on budget and requiring a level of employee training.

-Our union contractors and Local 825 Operating Engineers enjoy the highest record of quality and ELEC is fighting to maintain that standard.
+Our union contractors and Local 825 Operating Engineers enjoy the highest record of quality and ELEC825 is fighting to maintain that standard.